14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 Time for some shopping and fortune telling @ Senso-ji

-Ah, Senso-ji, the oldest spot in Tokyo for those seeking some spiritual street cred; it honors Kannon, the goddess of mercy (you can see 1000 statues of the 11-headed, 1000-armed goddess at Sanjusangendo in Kyoto).
+Ah, Senso-ji, the oldest place to visit in Tokyo for those seeking some spiritual street cred; it honors Kannon, the goddess of mercy (you can see 1000 statues of the 11-headed, 1000-armed goddess at Sanjusangendo in Kyoto).
 It's like the granddaddy of temples, standing since 645, though it was mostly rebuilt in the 1960s because history in Japan is basically a series of "build, burn, repeat."

 Senso-ji is a large and colorful Buddhist temple, very popular, with lots of people always out and about.
 When you enter through the main gate, you’ll find a longish shopping street with traditional Japanese souvenirs being sold.
 Hey, maybe you really do need that 3rd folding fan!
 It’s a historical street with many small stores, though the iPhone covers and toys don’t really match the theme.